-Want to know to save an indoor plant dying?
+Want to know to save an indoor plant from dying?
 Just stop doing these 15 things that kill your houseplants!

-1. You’re are overwatering
+1. You’re are Overwatering

 A Tip: Wait until the topsoil is dry enough to water the plants.
 Poke a finger an inch or two to identify the moisture level.
-Or, use a water meter or moisture meter.
+Or use a water meter or moisture meter.

 Also Read: How Not To Kill Plants In Containers

-2. Poor Drainage is affecting your indoor plants
+2. Poor Drainage is Affecting Your Houseplants

-Poorly drained pot can accumulate water at the bottom, which causes the root rot.
+Poorly drained pot can accumulate water at the bottom, which causes root rot.
 Placing gravel at the bottom of the container, which doesn’t have a drainage hole, may help.

 A Tip: Before planting, ensure the pots you use have proper drainage holes.
-Suppose you’re using non-draining containers, water accurately with care.
+Suppose you’re using non-draining containers–water accurately with care.